-Likewise, Virtual education was followed via Shad application which faced a lot of difficulties early on such as the lack of various contents, weakness in sending data, dullness of data transferring, frequent errors of application, problems in updating the contents, slow internet speed, etc. Regardless of efforts for the improvement of Virtual education system, there are still some study-needed- challenges.
+Likewise, Virtual education was followed via Shad application which faced a lot of difficulties early on such as the lack of various contents, weakness in sending data, dullness of data transferring, frequent errors of application, problems in updating the contents, slow internet speed, etc. Regardless of efforts for the improvement of Virtual education system, there are still some study-needed-challenges.
 COVID-19 has not been yet eliminated utterly and its durability is imminent furthermore few published studies have mainly focused on the psychological effects of COVID-19 on education, and not a lot of ones have examined the opportunities and challenges of virtual education consequently there is a research vacuum in here.
 Thus, understanding challenges and opportunities in Virtual education can provide a better idea of Virtual education situation for planners and practitioners to eliminate the problems and improve the management of Virtual education system.
-What makes the present study innovative is checking the challenges and opportunities of Virtual education in teachers' point of view during the class of Virtual education in teachers' point of view during the Covid-19 pandemic.
+What makes the present study innovative is checking the challenges and chances simultaneously which is not cohesive in other similar studies.
+Hence this study mainly aims to identify challenges and opportunities of Virtual education in teachers' point of view during the Covid-19 pandemic.